 Investment Property In Baltimore Buying Checklist

 What is the market you’re looking at?
-Look at the state, the zip code (21224 or wherever you’ll ultimately be investing), and the city.
+Look at the state, the zip code 21202, and the city.
 Can you buy properties affordably in those areas?
 What is the economy like in those areas?
-For example, if you’re buying rental property, are there a lot of renters?
+(For example, if you’re buying rental property, are there a lot of renters?)

 Next, consider the property.
 What kind of property are you looking for?
 How will the numbers work out (i.e. can you acquire the property affordably and get a good return?)
-What problems tend to exist in the 21224 zip code area.
-For example, some zip codes might be more prone to flooding; others might have unsteady ground that leads to cracked foundations.
-This might not stop you from buying the investment property but you should at least be aware of what the conditions are often like.
+What problems tend to exist in the 21202 zipcode area.
+(For example, some zipcodes might be more prone to flooding; others might have unsteady ground that leads to cracked foundations… this might not stop you from buying the investment property but you should at least be aware of what the conditions are often like.)
 Get a general idea of your answers at first and then refine your answers once you start looking at actual properties.

 Think about what you hope to get out of the property.
 Is there a specific cash flow number you’re looking for?
 What’s the frequency of payment you need?
 What about appreciation?
 As with everything else in investing, there’s sometimes some give-and-take between what you need to give and what you can get for a return, but this is a starting point for you.